 I remember sitting on the stairs as a child thinking that I would have everything together by 25.
 To my childhood self, 25 sounded like an old enough age to be married, have the perfect job, and be an official adult.
 But then I turned 23.
 I realized that 25 is actually young and I was not going to have it all together in 2 years.
 I didn't even have a long lasting career at this point, let alone a boyfriend!

 When you go through your quarter life crisis, you sometimes struggle to find a purpose in life.
 There are days when you feel like a complete failure.
 And other days when you think you might have finally found a direction.
-This helps you realize that there you don't have to reach certain points in your life by specific dates.
-We all have different experiences and paths to take, so it's natural to reach them at different times.
+This helps you realize that your life isn't measured on a timeline.
+We all have different experiences and paths to take, so it's natural to reach milestones at different times.

 Your quarter life crisis helps you grow as an adult.

 There are so many things we haven't learned by the time we graduate high school, let alone college.
 There's a reason why we say things like adulting is hard and the struggle is real.
 Because IT IS!

 Going through your quarter life crisis helps you grow as an adult.
 It teaches you to be independent by maybe moving out on your own.
 It teaches you to say no to things like relationships that are bad for you or jobs that you don't want.
 It helps shape your values and show you what matters in life.
 And it allows you to change the direction of your life if you don't like the path thus far.